yairsabag/mongodb-mcp-server/README.md

    - Select appropriate permissions (for full access, use Organization Owner)
    - Click "Create"

+To learn more about Service Accounts, check the [MongoDB Atlas documentation](https://www.mongodb.com/docs/atlas/api/service-accounts-overview/).

 2. **Save Client Credentials:**

    - After creation, you'll be shown the Client ID and Client Secret